dmeger/McGill-COMP417-Winter2026/Notes/L1-Intro-Robot-Models.md

 ### Kinematics Exercises

-(E1.1) Using pen-and-paper write down the inverse kinematics, for the series of robots: pendulum, cartpole, double pendulum and double cartpole.
+(E1.1) Using pen-and-paper write down the inverse kinematics for the series of robots: pendulum, cartpole, double pendulum and double cartpole.

 (E1.2) Code ikine for the double cartpole in your favorite language.
 Test the solutions for a number of points and check the accuracy by running fkine on the solutions.
 Is your method exact?
 What is the run time.
 Good code may be very fast on a modern computer, but add good profiling or a loop counter to give you some better feedback on what's happening.